kareemmazrou01/Real-Time-Object-detection-for-autonomous-vehicles/README.md

 - Support for additional sensor fusion (LiDAR, Radar)
 - Fine-tuning YOLOv11 for night and adverse weather conditions
 - Expanding MLOps capabilities with model drift detection and alerting
-- Vehicle simulation testing using CARLA or similar environments

 ## Get Started